Squad-BrickCarriers/CS35L_SquadBrickCarriers-Final-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-In the project directory '/server', you can connect to the MongoDB server,
+In the project directory '/server', you can connect to the MongoDB server:

 cd to server directory, and then run these commands: